 - Ask for an interpreter: You have the right to an interpreter so you can receive medical information in a language you’re comfortable using.

-Healthcare professionals should also improve their health literacy to make sure patients best comprehend important medical information.
+Healthcare professionals should also improve their health literacy.
+Especially to make sure patients best comprehend important medical information.

 Health Literacy Matters